CO

 Arepas

-Cornmeal patties that can be grilled, baked, or fried.
+Versatile cornmeal patties that can be grilled, baked, or fried.
 Often split and filled with cheese, meat, or eggs, or served as a side dish.
+Each region has its own variation, from thin Arepas Paisa to thick, sweet Arepas Boyacense.

 Ajiaco